trayio/connector-utils/README.md

 | keys      | <code>Object</code> | The keys that you wish to extract from the schema with any override values. |
 | operation | <code>String</code> | The name of the connector operation that you are generating the schema for. |

-For more information on how to use the schema generator, please see the [notion page](https://www.notion.so/trayio/Schema-Generation-42f5e57341d1473c9a61b9b0e57b31db).
+For more information on how to use the schema generator, please see [schema-generation.md](./schema-generation.md).

 **Example**